-When making a referral to early intervention services for targeted supports, the Better Start Early Years Specialist will share the Access and Inclusion Profile with the HSE.
+When making a referral to the Children's Disability Network Team (CDNT) for targeted supports, the Better Start Early Years Specialist will share the Access and Inclusion Profile with the HSE.
 The HSE, in turn, will acknowledge receipt of the referral and advise the Better Start Early Years Specialist regarding proposed strategies and supports which will be made available.